 Sprocket after adding oil paints

-Secondly, I felt the paintwork on the frontal MG shield was not up to the job.
+The second thing I was still not 100% happy with was I felt the paintwork on the frontal MG shield was not up to the job.
 I set about respraying all three camo colours again but this time utilised some chipping fluid so I could lightly distress any overlying paint.

 Finally, I had to add matching dirt and dust weathering tones to the visible underside portions of the bodywork assembly.
 This had to be done before the two main sub-assemblies could be fixed together.
 I had weathered the chassis many, many years ago but I could not recollect 100% what I had used.
 There was a small amount of greyish-brown dirt texture build up, but by the look of it I had mainly applied dust-coloured pigments and oils.
 A cocktail of textured AK light and dark mud was mixed and added first.
 Once dry the vehicle was turned on its side and pigments were added dry and sealed with VMS ballast freeze.
 This was followed by an airbrushed post shade mix of matching dust-toned acrylics.
-The final step was to apply a speckling and streaking of darker oil tones.
+The final step was to apply a speckling and streaking of darker oil paint tones.

 Chapter 11